The White Stripes (album)

-The White Stripes is the debut studio album by American rock duo The White Stripes, released on June 15, 1999.
-The album was produced by Jim Diamond and vocalist/guitarist Jack White, recorded in January 1999 at Ghetto Recorders and Third Man Studios in Detroit.
-White dedicated the album to deceased blues musician Son House.
+The White Stripes is the debut studio album by American rock duo the White Stripes, released in June 1999 by Sympathy for the Record Industry.
+It was produced by lead vocalist and guitarist Jack White and Jim Diamond.
+Musically, The White Stripes features elements of blues, punk, country and arena rock.
+It includes three cover songs and is dedicated to blues musician Son House.